Newar traditional clothing: Hāku patāsi

 Women wear black cotton saris with a red border known as hāku patāsi (हाकु पतासि) or hāku parsi (हाकु पर्सि).
 It is still widely used especially among farmer women as everyday wear and is the most popular dress during festive occasions.
 A blouse fastened with cloth ties called misālan (मिसालं) is worn with the sari.
 A shawl, gā (गा), is wrapped around the upper part of the body.

 In 1973, Nepal's Postal Services Department issued a commemorative stamp of a woman and a man dressed in haku patāsi and tapālan to show the traditional clothing of the Kathmandu Valley.
 The stamp was part of a series on the costumes of various parts of Nepal.

 Sayn kaytā

 Sayn kaytā (सँय कयता) are traditional men's trousers.
 They were worn mostly by the merchant and courtier classes till the 1930s.
 The baggy trousers are gathered at the knee and fastened with a piece of string.
 The trousers feature a drawstring tie waist.
 The material used to make the sayn kayta is raw silk.
 A pair requires 6 yards of material.
 The sayn kayta is worn with a long shirt which is held in place by cloth ties.
 A cotton cummerbund completes the set.

 Parsi

-Some classes of Newar women wore plain or printed saris known as parsi (पर्सि).
+Some classes of Newar women wore plain or printed [sari]s known as parsi (पर्सि).
 It has many pleats which are gathered at the front and tied in a bunch with a piece of string.
 These saris were up to 20 yards long.